section-engineering-education/engineering-education/articles/implementing-firebase-in-flutter/index.md

-Flutter is a popular platform when it comes to the development of cross-platform applications.
+Flutter is a SDK (Software Development Kit) used to develop cross-platform applications.
 Developers can target major platforms such as iOS, Android, Windows, and Linux with a single code base.

-### Introduction
-Firebase helps developers in creating high-quality applications.
+Firebase is a platform developed by Google for creating mobile and web applications.
 It provides functionalities such as real-time database, cloud storage, authentication, and hosting.
-This tutorial focuses more on the real-time database.
-Firebase offers synchronization that ensures that all connected devices are notified whenever data changes.
+This tutorial focuses on the real-time database.
+Firebase also offers synchronization which ensures that all connected devices are notified whenever data changes.

 In this tutorial, we will be building a simple expense tracker application.
 It will allow individuals to store and retrieve a list of expenses.
-Let&#39;s get started.
+Let's get started.

 ### Goal of the Tutorial
 To implement Firebase in a Flutter application and use Firebase's Real-Time Database to store and retrieve data.

+You can view the source code of this project from [here](https://github.com/WanjaMIKE/flutterfirebaseexample).

 ### Prerequisites
 This tutorial is suitable for beginners.

-For you to follow along, you should have the [Flutter SDK](https://flutter.dev/docs/get-started/install) installed on your computer.
-For the IDE, you can either use [Android Studio](https://developer.android.com/) or [Visual Studio Code](https://code.visualstudio.com/download).
+For you to follow along with this tutorial, you should have the [Flutter SDK](https://flutter.dev/docs/get-started/install) installed on your computer.
+For the IDE, you can either use [Android Studio](https://developer.android.com/studio) or [Visual Studio Code](https://code.visualstudio.com/download).
 You should have a [Firebase account](https://firebase.google.com/) to access its products.

 You can learn more on setting up Flutter's development environment from [here](https://flutter.dev/docs/get-started/install/).

 ### Getting started